How long a snake can go without heat depends on the snake species.

 Snakes are robust and they can do fine in cold weather – but only for a while.
 A snake that thrives in dry, hot summers won’t do well in wintry, damp conditions.

-Just like people can get hypothermia when they’re out in the cold and their body temperature drops too low, a snake can become hypothermic too.
-A snake that is kept in a cold, damp enclosure, for instance, can suffer from respiratory infections or even battle with scale rot.
+Just as we can get hypothermia when we’re out in the cold and our body temperature drops too low, a snake can become hypothermic too.
+A snake that is kept in a cold, damp enclosure, can suffer from respiratory infections or battle with scale rot.
 This disease can come about because of overly moist, cold enclosures, and because the snake’s immune system is compromised.

 A Weakened Immune System